CRA Distributor Obligations: Checks Before EU Sale

 What exactly does the distributor have to verify before making a product available?

 Two checks: CE present, and the upstream paperwork present.
-The manufacturer must have met product identification, manufacturer identification, Annex II accompaniment in a Member State language, support-period end date with month and year, and DoC delivery.
+The manufacturer must have met product identification, manufacturer identification, user-information accompaniment in a Member State language, support-period end date with month and year, and DoC delivery.
 The importer must have met its identification duty.
 Necessary documents must have been provided.
-The check is presence-based, not a re-run of the conformity assessment (Article 20(2)(a) for CE; Article 20(2)(b) for manufacturer compliance with 13(15), (16), (18), (19), (20), and importer compliance with 19(4); failure of any item triggers Article 20(3)).
+The check is presence-based, not a re-run of the conformity assessment.

 Does the distributor have to keep the EU Declaration of Conformity for 10 years?

 No. The 10-year-or-support-period DoC retention duty is on the importer, not the distributor.
 The distributor's documentation duty is to provide, on reasoned request from a market surveillance authority, the information and documentation needed to demonstrate conformity, in a language the authority can easily understand.
-The practical floor is the document set the distributor uses for its own intake check (DoC reference, Annex II in the supply Member State language, manufacturer and importer contact points), kept while the product is being made available and for a reasonable tail thereafter to cover authority queries (retention is on the importer at Article 19(6); the distributor's documentation duty is at Article 20(5)).
+The practical floor is the document set the distributor uses for its own intake check (DoC reference, user information in the supply Member State language, manufacturer and importer contact points), kept while the product is being made available and for a reasonable tail thereafter to cover authority queries.

 What does the distributor do when it learns of a vulnerability in a product it has shipped?

 Tell the manufacturer immediately, and tell market surveillance if the risk is significant.
 The first duty is upstream notification without undue delay.
 The second is parallel notification to the market surveillance authorities of every Member State of supply, with details of the non-compliance and any corrective measures taken.
-The ENISA reporting stream remains the manufacturer's, not the distributor's (Article 20(4); Article 14 ENISA reporting remains the manufacturer's duty).
+The ENISA reporting stream remains the manufacturer's, not the distributor's.

 Are there SME exemptions for distributors?

-The substantive obligations under Article 20 apply regardless of size.
+No. Distributor obligations apply regardless of size.
 The CRA's only SME-specific concession on administrative fines is for manufacturers and open-source software stewards.
 Distributors are not in scope of that carve-out.
-Authorities must also give due regard to the size of the offender (including SMEs and start-ups) when setting fine amounts in individual cases; that is a sentencing factor across the regime, not an obligation exemption (Article 20 applies to all sizes; Article 64(10) carve-out is for manufacturers and OSS stewards, not distributors; sentencing factor at Article 64(5)(c)).
+Authorities must also give due regard to the size of the offender when setting fine amounts in individual cases; that is a sentencing factor across the regime, not an obligation exemption.

 When do CRA distributor obligations apply?

-Article 20 applies in full from 11 December 2027.
-Unlike manufacturers, distributors do not have a separate earlier deadline; Article 14 reporting is the manufacturer's duty, not the distributor's.
-The distributor's vulnerability-awareness and significant-risk inform-MSAs duties start with the rest of Article 20.
-By that date, distributors making products available on the Union market need an intake check, a refusal flow, a vulnerability-awareness flow and a document-production capability in place (Article 71 applicability; Article 14 reporting is the manufacturer's stream, not the distributor's; the Article 20(2)/(3)/(4)/(5) obligations all start on 11 December 2027).
+Distributor obligations apply in full from 11 December 2027.
+Unlike manufacturers, distributors do not have a separate earlier deadline; the ENISA reporting stream is the manufacturer's duty, not the distributor's.
+By that date, distributors making products available on the Union market need an intake check, a refusal flow, a vulnerability-awareness flow and a document-production capability in place.

 What to do before the deadline

-2. Add a goods-in checklist: CE mark, support-period end date, manufacturer details, user instructions in the local language, EU importer contact.
+2. Add a pre-supply distributor checklist: CE mark, support-period end date, manufacturer details, user instructions in the local language, EU importer contact.
 Reject anything missing.

 3. Set a refusal playbook: stop selling, write to your upstream supplier, and notify market surveillance for significant cybersecurity risk.